-There is one 'master' (main) socket in your property, which is often located in the hallway cupboard at high level.
+There is one 'master' (main) socket in your property, which is located in the hallway cupboard.
 You will need to have the telephone line activated to your property by BT, or an alternative telephone service provider of your choice.
 There is normally a charge for the activation of the telephone line, which varies according to the telephone provider you choose to use.